slu-soc5650/syllabus/docs/intro.md

 You will need another free application called [GitHub Desktop](https://desktop.github.com).
 This program allows you to easily copy data from GitHub onto your computer.
 It also makes it easy to upload files like labs and problem sets to GitHub.
 If you have already used Git via the command line, you can continue to do so without utilizing GitHub Desktop.

+### Slack
+You can *optionally* use Slack's [desktop](https://slack.com/downloads) and mobile applications if you wish.
+I recommend turning off push alerts, particularly if you use the mobile application.

 ### Additional Software
 You will need to use some type of word processing and presentation software.
 We'll use some specific `R` packages to produce output in Microsoft Word and PowerPoint formats, but these can be readily used with other programs (like Apple's iWork suite) without actually having Microsoft Office installed on your computer.